aaltoes-tech/aaltoes-optimizing-bot/CONTRIBUTIONS.md

 7. **Submit a Pull Request**
    - Open a **Pull Request (PR)** to the `main` branch.
    - Provide a clear description of your changes and their purpose.

-## Future Development

-Some planned additions include:
-- **Aaltoes Q&A Module**: A built-in knowledge base with commonly asked questions about Aaltoes.
-- **Community Chat Commands**: Features to assist members with event schedules, workspace bookings, and startup resources.
-- **Integration with Startup Sauna**: Tools to connect community members with mentorship and workspace updates.
-- **Enhanced User Interactivity**: Polls, announcements, and interactive workflows for better engagement.

 ## Code of Conduct